emberjs/rfcs/text/0000-controller-migration-path.md

 ## Summary

  - Provide alternative APIs that encompass existing behavior currently implemented by controllers.
+   1. query params
+   2. passing state and handling actions to/from the template

  - Out of scope:
    - Deprecating and eliminating controllers -- but the goal of this RFC is to provide a path to remove controllers from Ember altogether.

  - Not Proposing
    - Adding the ability to access more properties than `model` from the route template
    - Adding the ability to invoke actions on the route.
+   - Any changes to the `Route`

 This'll explore how controllers are used and how viable alternatives can be for migrating away from controllers so that they may eventually be removed.